 - 10. 1.1 When two balloons are converging in flight, both competitors are responsible to avoid collision.
 The competitor of the higher balloon shall give way and shall climb if necessary. - 10.
-1.2 Competitors shall not initiate or maintain a vertical speed exceeding 1.5 m/s (300 ft./min) unless they are certain that no balloon is in their flight path. - 10.
-1.3 Competitors causing a collision, in the air or on the ground, will be penalized by up to 1000 competition points.
+1.2 Competitors shall not initiate or maintain a vertical speed exceeding 1.5 m/s (300 ft. /min) unless they are certain that no balloon is in their flight path. - 10.
+1.3 Competitors causing a collision will be penalized by up to 1000 competition points.